Lev Kamenev: Submission to Stalin and execution

 While Trotsky remained firm in his opposition to Stalin after his expulsion from the Party and subsequent exile, Zinoviev and Kamenev capitulated almost immediately and called on their supporters to follow suit.
 They wrote open letters acknowledging their mistakes and were readmitted to the Communist Party after a six-month cooling-off period.
-They never regained their Central Committee seats, but they were given mid-level positions within the Soviet bureaucracy.
+They never regained their Central Committee seats but were given mid-level positions within the Soviet bureaucracy.
 Kamenev and, indirectly, Zinoviev, were courted by Bukharin, then at the beginning of his short and ill-fated struggle with Stalin, in the summer of 1928.
 This activity was soon reported to Joseph Stalin and used against Bukharin as proof of his factionalism.

-Zinoviev and Kamenev remained politically inactive until October 1932, when they were expelled from the Communist Party, after receiving an oppositionist group's appeal but not informing the party on their activities during the Ryutin Affair.
+Zinoviev and Kamenev remained politically inactive until October 1932, when they were expelled from the Communist Party, after receiving an oppositionist group's appeal but not informing the party of their activities during the Ryutin Affair.
 After again admitting their alleged errors, they were readmitted in December 1933.
 They were forced to make self-flagellating speeches at the 17th Party Congress in January 1934, where Stalin paraded his erstwhile political opponents, showing them to be defeated and outwardly contrite.

 The murder of Sergei Kirov on 1 December 1934 was a catalyst for what are called Stalin's Great Purges, as he initiated show trials and executions of opponents.
 Grigory Zinoviev, Kamenev and their closest associates were again expelled from the Communist Party and arrested.

 During this time Kamenev wrote a letter to Stalin, saying: